 - More computing power.
 Two cards put out a lot of raw power for processing massive game data and rendering high-resolution graphics on your screen.

 - Slightly better performance.
 Given the same hardware, dual-GPU systems tend to deliver slightly better performance.
 However, this is not always true for modern, high-end gaming systems, which can often push your PC’ to the limits.
-When upgrading from a single-GPU setup to a dual-GPU configuration, you can expect to see a slight boost in performance.
+When upgrading from a single-GPU setup to a dual-GPU configuration, you can expect a slight performance boost.

 - Higher frame rates.
 When two GPUs are combined in a dual-GPU system via SLI, they can render frames faster and more efficiently.
 Faster frame rates mean smoother gameplay.

-Last but not least, an extra graphics card means that you’re always backed up with an extra GPU in case one gets damaged.
+Lastly, an extra graphics card means you’re always backed up with an extra GPU in case one gets damaged.

 On the likely occasion that a second card doesn’t bring much difference to your gaming experience, simply uninstall it from your computer and store it well.
 It could come in handy when the primary card fails or when there is a shortage of decent GPUs on the market.